roseforgrovechessclub/site/README.md

 # Rose Forgrove Chess Club

-This is the source code for the [https://roseforgrovechessclub.com](Rose Forgrove Chess Club website).
+This is the source code for the [Rose Forgrove Chess Club website](https://roseforgrovechessclub.com).
 It's build using svelte, an unnecessarily reactive framework given the static nature of the site.